surma/surma.dev/content/things/comlink-webrtc.md

 This is a little pattern I started using to make it easy to `await` values.
 It creates a promise that resolves once the data channel has been successfully opened.

 > **Note:** WebRTC has lots of more features and events you should usually consider for a production-level app like handling reconnects, handling more than one remote peer and more.
-I am ignoring all that here.
+I am ignoring all that here. lolz.

 WebRTC now knows what _kind_ of connection we want, but to whom?
 To connect to another peer we need to tell them who and where we are, what we can do and what we expect.
 Additionally, we need to know the same from our remote peer.
 In WebRTC, part of this data is encapsulated in the [`RTCSessionDescription`][RTCSessionDescription].
 Session descriptions come in two flavors: “Offers” and “Answers”.
-Both flavors contain mostly the same data: codecs, a password and other metadata.
+Both flavors contain mostly the same data like codecs, a password and other metadata.
 They seem to only differ in who gets to be the connection initiator (that’s the answer) and who is the passive listener (that’s the offer).
 As the the name implies we can’t start with creating an “answer”, so we start with an “offer”:

 {{< highlight JavaScript >}}
 const offer =